The course will be held at the Mediterranean Agronomic Institute of Zaragoza (Spain) on 18-22 November 2019.

 The deadline for the submission of applications is 6 September 2019.
 The deadline may be extended for candidates not requiring a visa and not applying for a grant if there are free places available.

-Candidates external to the SIMRA Consortium from Mediterranean countries and from other European countries may apply for scholarships covering the cost of travel and full board accommodation in the Hall of Residence on the Aula Dei Campus.
+Candidates external to the SIMRA Consortium from Mediterranean countries and from other European countries may apply for financial support to cover the cost of travel and full board accommodation in the Hall of Residence on the Aula Dei Campus.

 Find out more on the leaflet of the course.